sathninduk/open/README.md

 ## How to Contribute

-While you're currently the sole contributor, if you decide to allow contributions from others in the future, please refer to the [Contributing Guidelines](CONTRIBUTING.md) for information on how others can contribute to the repository.
+Anyone worldwide can contribute to this repository.
+After the main contributor review, the request will be merged.
+If you'd like to contribute, please refer to the [Contributing Guidelines](CONTRIBUTING.md) for information on the contribution process.

 ## Reporting Issues